vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    .. _createCore:

-   VSCore_ \*createCore(int threads)
+   VSCore_ \*createCore(int flags)

       Creates the VapourSynth processing core and returns a pointer to it.
-It is legal to create multiple cores but in most cases it shouldn't be needed.
+It is possible to create multiple cores but in most cases it shouldn't be needed.

-      *threads*
+      *flags*
-         Number of desired worker threads.
-If 0 or lower, a suitable value is automatically chosen, based on the number of logical CPUs.
+         `VSCoreCreationFlags` ORed together if desired.
+Pass 0 for sane defaults that should suit most uses.

 ----------